Mini Goldendoodles are adorable dogs bred from the loving Golden Retriever and smart Miniature Poodle.

 The pedigree of the parents and how well-known the breeder is also influences price.

-It is always important to keep in mind that more expensive does not always equal better quality puppies.
+It is important to keep in mind that more expensive does not always equal better quality puppies.
 Make sure to ask about the health of the parents, previous litters and read testimonials from buyers.

 Due to their adorable appearance and affectionate personality the Mini Goldendoodle has become an extremely popular dog breed.
 Unfortunately, with their popularity, comes many cases of backyard breeding and puppy mills.